 Johanna has founded Ashtanga Yoga Bindu, a network for classes and workshops in traditional Ashtanga Yoga in DK and internationally.
 You can read more here: www.ashtangayogabindu.com

-She continues to regularly teach Ashtanga Yoga Mysore and Led Classes in Copenhagen and Ringsted (DK), and in Berlin at the Ashtanga Studio Berlin (GER) »www.ashtangastudio.de
+She continues to regularly teach Ashtanga Yoga Mysore and Led Classes in Copenhagen for example at mysoreyogacph.dk, and in Berlin at the Ashtanga Studio Berlin (GER) »www.ashtangastudio.de

 Please send an e-mail to email@example.com in case of questions to where and when Johanna is teaching.

 Johanna was born 1981 in Hanover (GER) and studied Modern and Contemporary Dance at the Hogeschool voor de Kunsten, Danceacademy Arnhem (NL) from 2000-2004.

 She has been based in Berlin since 2004 and has worked with Jens van Daele; Eszter Gàl; Sasha Waltz & Guests; Trisha Brown; Pipaluk Supernova/Half Machine Copenhagen; AlexB; Mans Erlandson; Sanja Ristic/Cie Salon Sauvage; Maren Witte; Nir De Volff/TotalBrutal; Vidal Bini/KHZ and over the past several years with Margrèt-Sara Gudjónsdóttir and Mette Ingvartsen.